 - The final panorama image can be one of the two sizes shown below.
 Slide Direction is Right or Left: Maximum 11520×1080 pixels Slide Direction is Up or Down: Maximum 1920×7296 pixels - Zoom operations are not supporting during Slide Panorama shooting.
 The zoom setting is fixed at full wide angle. - You can use Slide Panorama to shoot a horizontal image up to approximately 360 degrees and a vertical image up to approximately 180 degrees.
 If you shoot a horizontal Slide Panorama image that is less than 360 degrees, the image size will become 60, 120, 180, 240, or 300 degrees. - 1.
-In the BEST SHOT Mode, select "Slide Panorama" (page 92). - Press [SET] and then use [▲] and [▼] to select the (3) (Slide Direction) Control Panel option, and then press [SET]. - You can also select the Slide Direction by rotating the function ring. - Use [▲] and [▼] to select the direction you are planning to move the camera while shooting, and then press [SET].
+In the BEST SHOT Mode, select "Slide Panorama" (page 89). - - You can also select the Slide Direction by rotating the function ring. - 3.
+Use [▲] and [▼] to select the direction you are planning to move the camera while shooting, and then press [SET].